 Step 4: Allow the Crochet to Dry

-Once laid out in a flat position, allowing the crochet item to dry naturally.
+Once laid out in a flat position, allow the crochet item to dry naturally.
 The shrinking process will begin as soon as it is exposed to air and heat.
 It may take several hours for this process to be completed.
 Once the item is dry, it should have shrunk to a smaller size and be ready for use.

 Step 5: Finishing Touches